 - Pentecost.
 Occurring 50 days after the start of the Feast of Unleavened Bread, Pentecost is the image of the harvest of souls described in Acts 2, the pouring out of the Holy Spirit, and the birth of the Church.
 We are currently living in the Church Age, and the prophetic calendar is about to turn the page to the fulfillment of the final three feasts!

 - Feast of Trumpets.
 “For the Lord Himself will descend from heaven with a shout, with the voice of the archangel and with the trumpet of God, and the dead in Christ will rise first.”
-(1 Thessalonians 4:13-18) This feast points very clearly to the rapture of the Church!
-Jesus the Messiah is coming for His bride, and the trumpet of God will signal His coming!
+(1 Thessalonians 4:13-18) That particular trumpet refers to the rapture, but there are many trumpets referenced in Scripture, and this is a Jewish feast.
+Could this feast point to a different trumpet heralding a time when Jewish eyes will open to see their Messiah?
+Either way, Jesus fulfills it!

 - Day of Atonement.
 The Second Coming of Christ is one event, two phases.
 At the rapture, believers will be “snatched away,” to meet Jesus in the air.
 However, following the tribulation, Jesus will come back to earth bodily and physically.
 Many Bible scholars believe this will be the Day of Atonement for the Jews who will finally “look upon Me [Jesus] whom they have pierced” (Zechariah 12:10) and recognize Jesus as Messiah (Romans 11:1-6, 25-36).